Terms & Policies

 11. Collection And Use Of Personal Data

-11.1 Personal Information That We Collect, Use And Disclose
+11.1 Personal Data That We Collect, Use And Disclose

 • Identifiers (excluding online identifiers), such as first and last names, email addresses, phone numbers, avatars, company name, your role in your company, social media profile information; photo ID that you provide if we ask you to verify your identity; and document signatures.